microsoft/VFSForGit/Readme.md

   ProjFS.Mac/Scripts/LoadPrjFSKext.sh [Release]
   ```

-* Now you can put your built gvfs program on your path.
+* Add your built gvfs program to your path.
 A simple way to do that is by adding `Path/to/VFS/Publish` to your path.

-  Check you have it by running
+  Confirm you have it by running

   ```
   command -v gvfs